The Norman Castle of Monteserico

 Imagining the history of Monteserico

-Let us imagine how this castle was built, since nobody knows who, when or the reason it was built, but from what we have found we have formed an idea of its history, so, let us say how we see this castle history.
+Let us imagine how Monteserico castle was built, since nobody knows who, when or the reason it was built, but from what we have found, we can say a few things, so, let us say how we see this castle history.

-In the beginning there must have been people of this region living in the caves where today stands the castle, they could have been local shepherd or other people; anyhow everything has to have a beginning, these people could have originated from Greece or somewhere else, they came up the valley of the river Bradano and settled here in Monteserico and in the town of Genzano, since in Genzano even today there is this chasm called the Greek chasm.
+In the beginning there were people of this region living in the caves where today stands the castle, they could have been local shepherd or other people; these people could have come from Greece or somewhere else, they came up the valley of the river Bradano and settled here in Monteserico and in the town of Genzano, since in Genzano even today there is this chasm called the Greek chasm.

 When the Western Roman Empire collapsed around in 475-76 AD, when the German Odovacer deposited Romulus Augustulus, and in affect became king of Rome.